ShimamuX/EasyExtractSenchou/README.md

 - **Cookies Support**: Download Hidden, Shared Private Video by using your account cookies.
 - **Record Streams**: Record live streams with precision and minimal effort.
 - **Extract m3u8 Streams**: Quickly extract and process m3u8 streams, while recording/downloading.
-- **Stream Countdown**: Set a countdown timer for streams to automatically record the stream once it started
+- **Wait For Stream start**: Automatically set countdown timer to automatically record the stream once it started

 ## Usages
 - **Download and Run**: Download the [Latest Release](https://github.com/ShimamuX/EasyExtractSenchou/releases), extract it, and run it. simple.